zvold/using-etcd-io-raft/docs/01-single-node-cluster.md

 - The node starts in the 'follower' state — the test verifies this before continuing.
 - It starts the voting process and wins the vote — the test verifies that the node reaches the 'leader' state.

+> {% octicon alert height:24 %} Note:
+>
+> Step 1 of "the loop" mentions:
+>
+> *Write Entries, HardState and Snapshot to *persistent* storage in order, i.e. Entries first, then HardState and Snapshot if they are not empty.
+If persistent storage supports atomic writes then all of them can be written together.*
+>
+> However, `the_test.go` doesn't follow this and applies the `Snapshot` first:
+>``` go
+>n.storage.ApplySnapshot(rd.Snapshot)
+>n.storage.SetHardState(rd.HardState)
+>n.storage.Append(rd.Entries)
+>```
+>This is because the above quote refers to _persistent_ storage, addressing concerns of the node crashing after persisting the data partially and later restarting from that date.
+This doesn't apply to the `MemoryStorage` used in this test (and following ones).
+In fact, for `MemoryStorage` it's important to apply the `Snapshot` first.
+It will be more clear as to why from [07-detour-change-fsm](07-detour-change-fsm).

  The code can be run with:
  ```bash
  mkdir -p /tmp/01 && cd /tmp/01